MaddyGuthridge/fl_param_checker/README.md

 # FL-Plugin-Param-Checker
-A component that can be embedded into any MIDI script in order to aid
+A component that can be embedded into any MIDI script in order to make it easy to determine parameter indexes and names.